odiaseo/scout-elasticsearch-driver/README.md

 ```
 php artisan vendor:publish --provider="Laravel\Scout\ScoutServiceProvider"
-php artisan vendor:publish --provider="SynergyScoutElastic\SynergyScoutElasticServiceProvider"
+php artisan vendor:publish --provider="SynergyScoutElastic\providers\SynergyScoutElasticServiceProvider"
 ```

-Then, set the driver setting to `elastic` in the `config/scout.php` file and configure the driver itself in the `config/scout_elastic.php` file.
+Then, set the driver setting to `elastic` in the `config/scout.php` file and configure the driver itself in the `config/synergy-scout-elastic.php` file.
 There are two available options:

 Option | Description